-Axiom of Choice and Lebesgue's Theory of Integration
+4. Axiom of Choice and Lebesgue's theory of integration

-In spite of his beautiful work on algebraic surfaces, Beppo Levi gave up his assistantship to the chair of Luigi Berzolari at the University of Torino in 1899 (the year that the latter moved to Pavia), and accepted positions at secondary schools in the northern Italian towns of Vercelli, Piacenza, and Torino, and also in faraway places like Bari and Sassari.
+In spite of his beautiful work on algebraic surfaces, Beppo Levi gave up his assistantship to the chair of Luigi Berzolari at the Torino University in 1899 (the year that the latter moved to Pavia), and accepted positions at secondary schools in the northern Italian towns of Vercelli, Piacenza and Torino and also in far away places like Bari and Sassari.
 He probably accepted these somewhat mediocre but better-paid positions in order to contribute to the finances of the family in Torino, after his father's untimely death in 1898.
 In 1901 Beppo Levi was candidate for a professorship (at Torino); the position was given to Gino Fano, with Beppo Levi ranking third on that occasion.